how2flow/how2flow.github.io/_documents/os/concurrency.md

 If there is an interruption at line 4, and context switching occurs,<br>
 Both programs will enter the critical section.<br>

-You can also interrupt disable/enable line 4 up and down,<br>
+You can also blocking interrupt line 4 up and down,<br>
 but it has become a little more efficient from the initial description,<br>
 and the problem remains the same.<br>